markjones-msft/SQL-Convert/README.md

 PL-SQL (Oracle)

-## Usage

-1. Clone the repository
-2. Navigate to the `SQL-to-TSQL-Converter` folder
-3. Open `Program.cs` in a text editor
-4. Replace `ENTER YOUR API KEY HERE` with your OpenAI API key
-5. Save and close `Program.cs`
-6. Open a command prompt in the `SQL-to-TSQL-Converter` folder
-7. Run `dotnet run`

 ## Decription

 It starts by creating a `StringBuilder` object to accumulate the SQL code entered by the user.